japablaza/Linux/selinux.md

 > SELinux policy rules specify how processes and users interact with each other as well as how processes and users interact with files.

 ## SELinux security model
-- Subject: Process
+- *Subject*: Process
-- Objects: File, Device, a socket
+- *Object*: File, Device, a socket
-- Actions : What can you do with the Object
+- *Action* : What can you do with the Object
-- Context to Objects: Context is a label
+- *Context* to Objects: Context is a label

 ## SELinux Label
 - User context: `_u`